 Hi.
 I want to help you.
 Yes, even you.

 That’s why I became a physio.
 If I can’t help you, I’ll do whatever I can to find someone who can.
 I won’t tell you to stop training or stop exercising, or blame all your problems on “weak glutes”.
 I will ensure you leave the clinic feeling empowered with an understanding of what is going on with your body, and provide you with a system to achieve your fitness/rehab goals.
 I’m also a certified personal trainer, but my passion is rehab medicine for all humans of all ages and body types.
 I also have experience working with oncology patients through the Cross Cancer Institute.
 I incorporate IMS and SFMA (selective functional movement assessments) in the majority of my practice.
-When I’m not in the clinic (which is rare) surrounded by talented staff, great clients and exceptional work colleagues, I’ll be hanging out with my amazing wife and two kids, and trying to find time to train for Ironman 2021 in the hopes that I can beat my 2010 time.
+When I’m not in the clinic (which is rare) surrounded by talented staff, great clients and exceptional work colleagues, I’ll be hanging out with my amazing wife and two kids.

 I graduated from the University of Alberta in 2009 with a Masters of Science in Physical Therapy.
 I also completed a Masters in Public Administration (MPA) in 2006 (which was valuable, but not my jam).
 I continue to take continuing education courses whenever I can in order to provide you with the most up to date care plans and treatment interventions.
 This has included acupuncture (CAFCI), intramuscular dry needling (Kinetacore and Gunn IMS), running analysis, Selective Functional Movement Assessment (SFMA), Functional Movement Systems (FMS), spinal manipulation, concussion management, TMJ rehab and much much more.